 The final form of fresco painting is the mezzo technique.
 The mezzo fresco technique is a combination of the buon and secco styles.
-Artists paint on intonaco that is almost but not quite dry, so the pigment absorbs only slightly into the plaster.
+Artists paint onto dry intonaco, which is not entirely dry but close to complete dryness so that the pigment is absorbed only slightly into the plaster.

-There are several advantages to using mezzo fresco techniques, with the foremost being extending painting time.
+There are several advantages to using mezzo fresco techniques, with the foremost advantage extending the painting time.
 The extension of painting time has the additional advantage of allowing artists to complete larger fresco areas in a single sitting.
 Landscape paintings, in particular, benefited from the mezzo techniques as the distinctions between buon giornatas would ruin the continuity of the composition.
 Mezzo fresco techniques were popular among many late Baroque artists, including Gianbattista Tiepolo.

-The Long and Colorful History of Fresco Painting
+The Colorful History of Fresco Painting

-While fresco painting techniques came into their own during the Italian Renaissance, the earliest examples date back to Classical Antiquity.
-Additionally, while many people tend to view fresco paintings as traditional western, the techniques have historically been used throughout the world.
+While fresco painting techniques came into their own during the Italian Renaissance, the earliest examples date back to Classical antiquity.
+Additionally, while many people tend to view fresco paintings as traditional Western, the techniques have historically been used throughout the world.
 We begin our exploration of the history of fresco painting in Egypt and finish by considering some contemporary fresco styles.

 The First Fresco Paintings

 As far as we know, the earliest fresco examples found in the Hierakonpolis tomb in Egypt date back to between 3500 and 3200 BCE.
 Other early frescos in Israel, Egypt, and Crete date back to 2000 BCE.
 These frescos typically adorn the walls of tombs and palaces and depict various parts of ancient life, including battles and farming.

 In terms of buon fresco techniques, the oldest frescos date to the Aegean civilizations in the first half of 2000 BCE.
 The Toreador is perhaps the most famous early buon fresco and depicts men jumping over large bulls as part of a sacred ceremony.
 Many of the oldest buon frescos, dated to the Neo-Palatial era, are found on Santorini, a Greek island.
 Other similarly dated frescos in Morocco and Egypt are under speculation in terms of their origins.
 Some art historians believe that many of them may have reached these shores through trade from Crete.

-Heraklion Archaeological Museum, CC0, via Wikimedia Commons
+Toreador Fresco (Bull-Leaping Fresco) (c.
+1550/1450 BCE); Heraklion Archaeological Museum, CC0, via Wikimedia Commons

 Frescos From Classical Antiquity